Deepika1120/T20-Cricket-Analysis/README.md

 4.Data cleaning and transformation in Python Pandas

-5.Data transformation in Power Query
+5.Data transformation in Power Query editor using PowerBI

 6.Data modeling and building parameters using DAX

-7.Build dashboard in Power BI
+7.Build dashboard in PowerBI

 8.Collect insights from the dashboard and select the final 11 players

-Title:
+##Over view of this project:
 T20 Cricket World cup Project: Players Performance Insights:

 *In this end-to-end data analytics project, I have used cricket T20 world cup (2022) data to build insights on a best 11 players team.

 * Best 11 players should be mix of Openers, Middle orders, Power Hitters & Bowlers based on T20 Cricket World cup performance.

-*Used web scraping (pull data from the ESPN Cricinfo website), Python, Pandas, and Power BI tools to perform this data analytics projects.
+*Used web scraping (pull data from the ESPN Cricinfo website), Python, Pandas, and PowerBI tools to perform this data analytics projects.

 *Used bright data web scraping tool to collect data from ESPN Cricinfo website then, performed some data transformation and cleaning in pandas, followed by building dashboards in power bi.